hantsy/jakartaee11-sandbox/docs/index.md

  * Jakarta EE 10 updated a collection of specifications to align with the new Java runtime requirement.
 Jakarta EE 10 API requires Java 11 as the minimal and also supports Java 17 at runtime.
  * Jakarta EE 11 continuously improved the developer's experience and deprecated more APIs.
 Jakarta EE 11 requires Java 17 as the minimal and also supports Java 21 at runtime.

-Let's glance at the new features in the upcoming Jakarta EE 11.
+Let's have a look at what's new in Jakarta EE 11.

 ## What's New In Jakarta EE 11